8 basic steps from unpacking to autonomous drive/flight

 Step 5: Integrate

-Your primary source of help and information is a Downloads page.
+Your primary source of help and information is the Downloads page.

-The same logic is applied here: don’t jump over; get some basic connectivity and proceed in small steps to identify at what stage the mistake is made.
+The same logic applies here: don’t skip; establish basic connectivity and proceed in small steps to identify at what stage the mistake is made.
 Many systems have many small settings; often, a single one can cause a failure, for example, UART speed, UDP address, or an essential parameter in ArduPilot settings.

 Relevant links:

-Notice that we have different types of beacons and modems, and they have other interfaces and protocols supported.
+Notice that we have different types of beacons and modems, each with its own supported interfaces and protocols.
 Double-check what exactly you have.
-Maybe, you are trying to get what is not supported in your hardware:
+Maybe you are trying to get what is not supported in your hardware:

 • USB